 I hold an MA in Social and Political Thought from the University of Sussex and a BA (Hons) in Philosophy, Politics and International Relations from Royal Holloway, University of London.
 Since coming to Warwick I have also gained a PGCert in Social Sciences Research.

-Outside of academia, I am a senior editor at Novara Media.
+Outside of academia, I am a Senior Editor and the Operations Officer at Novara Media.

 Gent, C. and Walker, M. (2018) 'Alternative Media: A New Factor in Electoral Politics?' in D. Wring et al (eds.)
 (2019) Political Communication in Britain: Campaigning, Media and Polling in the 2017 General Election, London: Palgrave Macmillan.